-The Agriculture Act 2020 received Royal Assent in November 2020, marking a significant change in agricultural and farming policy.
+The Agriculture Act 2020 received Royal Assent in November 2020, marking a significant change in agricultural and farming policy with the introduction of the Agricultural Transition Plan.

 The new legislation aims to drive competitiveness, increase productivity, reduce carbon emissions, and generate fairer returns across the agricultural industry.